faelplg/faelplg/README.md

 <!-- Bio -->
 ## About me

-Experienced product developer of technology-based solutions within the software industry, with strengths in strategic management, process-oriented management, solution architectures, and user experience.
-Achieved extensive technical knowledge within the software development area, starting my career in full-stack development and, over time, specializing in web development and user experience.
+Experienced product developer of technology-based solutions within the software industry, with strengths in strategic management, process-oriented management, solution architectures, and user experience engineering.
+Successful in developing a technology that has resulted in an over 40% increase in the operational efficiency of waste collection companies.

 Currently working as a manager in the elaboration, implementation, and monitoring of the strategic planning and IT governance.
 Implemented performance measurements primarily based on the Balanced Scorecard methodology for strategic management.
 Achieved service-oriented operations through the implementation of Business Process Management.